Last modified: October 10, 2024

 Challenges

-9. Take snapshots of disk usage at different times and compare them to identify growth trends.
+9. Take snapshots of disk usage at two different times and compare them to identify any significant changes or trends.
+Discuss the importance of historical data in predicting future disk space needs and planning for expansion or cleanup.

 Table of Contents